 - NASDAQ was founded in the year 1971 by NASD (National Association of Security Dealers).
 They begin its operations on 8th February 1971.
-Initially, they acted as a quotation system and it did not offer any sort of guidance with respect to performing electronic trades.
-The National Association of Securities Dealers Automated Quotations stock market was highly discouraged by the brokers since it not just lowered the bid-ask spread but also impacted their profits to a significant extent.
+Initially, they acted as a quotation system, and it did not offer any guidance regarding performing electronic trades.
+The National Association of Securities Dealers Automated Quotations stock market was highly discouraged by the brokers since it lowered the bid-ask spread and impacted their profits to a significant extent.

-- NASDAQ stock exchange was referred to as OTC or over the counter system of trading until the year 1987.
-Soon after the NASDAQ stock market gained the recognition of a stock market as it started to add trade and facilitated automatic trading systems.
+- NASDAQ stock exchange was referred to as OTC or over the trading counter system until the year 1987.
+Soon after, the NASDAQ stock market recognized a stock market as it started to add trade and facilitated automatic trading systems.
 In the year 1998, NASDAQ was the very first and the only stock market in the U.S. that traded online.

-- The National Association of Securities Dealers Automated Quotations stock market collaborated with the London Stock Exchange in the year 1992 to develop the very first inter-continental association of capital markets.
+- The National Association of Securities Dealers Automated Quotations stock market collaborated with the London Stock Exchange in 1992 to develop the first inter-continental association of capital markets.
 NASDAQ in the year 2005, acquired Instinet and paid 1.9 billion dollars towards the same.
-In the year 2016, The National Association of Securities Dealers Automated Quotations earned 272 million dollars as revenues from listings.
+In 2016, The National Association of Securities Dealers Automated Quotations earned 272 million dollars as revenues from listings.

 How Does it Work?

 National Association of Securities Dealers Automated Quotation is the electronic marketplace at a global level for the buying and selling of the securities through the automated network.
-In the case of the NASDAQ different market makers compete with each other for buying and selling the stocks which they represent as per their choice.
+In the NASDAQ case, different market makers compete with each other for buying and selling the stocks they represent as per their choice.
 Each market maker uses their research techniques, capital, and system resources in order to represent any stock and compete for the orders from the customers by displaying the quotation of buy price and sell price on the electronic exchange.
-Now, after receiving the orders, market makers either purchases or sells the stock as the case may be out of their own inventories immediately or seek out another side of trades so that the same can be executed, as fast as possible.
+After receiving the orders, market makers either purchase or sell the stock as the case may be out of their own inventories immediately or seek out another side of trades so that the same can be executed as fast as possible.

 The following are the main sets of listing requirements for the National Association of Securities Dealers Automated Quotation.

 - Each company for the purpose of listing must have a minimum of 1,250,000 shares that can be publicly traded shares.
-This number does not include the share with directors of the company, its officers, or any of the beneficial owners that have more than 10% shares of the company.
+This number does not include the share with the company’s directors, its officers, or any of the beneficial owners with more than 10% shares of the company.

-- The regular bid price must be $ 4.00 at the listing time along with at least three of the market makers for stock.
-However, on meeting varying requirements, this bid price can be reduced to $ 3.00 or $ 2.00 as the case may be.
+- The regular bid price must be $ 4.00 at the listing time, along with at least three of the market makers for stock.
+However, this bid price can be reduced to $ 3.00 or $ 2.00, as the case may be on meeting varying requirements.